 First Republic Securities Company, LLC (“First Republic Securities”) (CRD #105108) has many different complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors such as yourself.

-At the Law Offices of Robert Wayne Pearce, we have investigated First Republic Securities, its regulatory and customer complaints, and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.
+At the Law Offices of Robert Wayne Pearce, we have investigated First Republic Securities, its regulatory and customer complaints, and have represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.
+Time is critical—don’t wait until it’s too late to file a claim.

 Can I Sue First Republic Securities?